 For both SSDI and SSI cases, there are several options for appeal.
 If you are initially denied benefits, you have the right to file for reconsideration.
 There are strict deadlines for filing an appeal and, if you miss the deadline, you may lose the right to collect benefits for a retroactive period.
 It is important that you file an appeal in a timely manner.

 Second Step of Appeal - Reconsideration - Administrative Law Judge Review

 If you are denied in the reconsideration stage, you have the right to have an Administrative Law Judge review your case.
 There are strict deadlines for filing an appeal after you have been denied upon reconsideration.
 If you do not file an appeal in a timely manner, you may lose a certain portion of your retroactive benefit.
 Information on the claimants disability will be compiled in a file, and reviewed in a semiformal process.

 If you are denied benefits by an Administrative Law Judge, you have the right to further appeals.
 The retainer agreement sets out limitations for representation in appeals from the Administrative Law Judge.

 To schedule a FREE consultation call 856-825-0700.

 For more information on Workers' Compensation or Social Security Disability, or to schedule a free consultation to discuss your Workers' Compensation or Social Security Disability matter, please contact the law firm of Jacob Law Group, LLC at (856) 825-0700, or Email Us.
-Your representative for Workers' Compensation or social security disability will be Beth White.
-Mrs. White is an extremely capable and diligent attorney who is dedicated to securing for you all the benefits you are entitled to receive.
+Your representative for Workers' Compensation or Social Security disability will be Fred Jacob.
+He is a capable and diligent attorney who is dedicated to securing for you all the benefits you are entitled to receive.

 Please note for Medical Malpractice and Legal Malpractice consultations there is a $150 consultation fee.